ARMmbed/mbed-os-example-ble/BLE_GAPButton/README.md

 # Button count over GAP

-This application shows how to use GAP to transmit a simple value every time that value is updated:
+This application shows how to use GAP to transmit a simple value to disconnected peer listening for advertisement every time that value is updated:

 1. The value is a count of how many times a button on the device was pressed (the code actually monitors the button's releases, not press downs).

 1. We transmit the value in the SERVICE_DATA field of the advertising payload.